-It is the responsibility of the parties to ensure that a private child custody evaluator meets or exceeds the legal qualifications for a court-appointed evaluator and to verify his or her credentials.
+It is the responsibility of the parties to ensure that a private child custody evaluator meets or exceeds the legal qualifications for a court-appointed evaluator and to verify an evaluator's credentials.
 The court does not endorse, evaluate, supervise, or monitor private child custody evaluators nor does the court verify their legal qualifications or credentials.
+(Revised 7/1/20)